-The Utah Domestic Violence Council (UDVC) is pleased to announce that the domestic violence LINK line services are now available 24 hours, seven days a week.
+The Utah Domestic Violence Coalition (UDVC) is pleased to announce that the domestic violence LINK line services are now available 24 hours, seven days a week.
 The LINK line, available by calling 1-800-897-LINK (5465), is for anyone who needs information or referrals about domestic violence.

 “The LINK line is a way individuals can call and get the help they need in a free, anonymous and confidential way,” said A. J. Hunt, UDVC LINK Line Coordinator.
 “Supporting this resource 24 hours a day enables us to provide better service coverage and to reach out to those who are can’t call during daytime hours.”

 Funding for the increased service hours comes from a grant through the Utah Attorney General’s Office.
 The grant, Safe Passage, is designed to help underserved individuals who reside in rural Utah.

 “We are grateful for the Safe Passage grant,” said Judy Kasten Bell, UDVC Executive Director, “In a 1997 Dan Jones poll, eight in ten Utah women reported that not knowing where to turn for help is a barrier to reporting incidents of abuse.
 It is our hope that through the UDVC LINK line we can break down this barrier and provide resources for more people and families involved in domestic violence.”

 Utah’s domestic violence LINK line has served more than 55,000 people since its inception in 1993.
 Last year the LINK line served 3,834 individuals, 27% of whom were Utah children.